How to pay

-- directly from the paying parent’s earnings - the service arranges this with their employer
+- directly from the ‘paying’ parent’s earnings - the service arranges this with their employer

-Payments are paid into the receiving parent’s bank account.
+Payments are paid into the ‘receiving’ parent’s bank account.

 Paying child maintenance directly

-- Direct Pay if you’re using the Child Maintenance Service
+- Direct Pay - if you’re using the Child Maintenance Service

-- Maintenance Direct if you’re using the CSA
+- Maintenance Direct - if you’re using the CSA

 The easiest way to pay is by standing order - payments go direct from the paying parent’s bank, building society or Post Office account into the receiving parent’s account.

-When payments are made
+When payments are managed for you

 Collection and payment schedules

-Paying off child maintenance debt
+Paying off child maintenance arrears